Ryxwaer/bullaska_nuxtjs/README.md

 ```

 ## Deployment
 The project is configured for deployment using Docker.
-For deployment instructions, please refer to the `docker-compose.yml` file or our deployment guide (link to deployment guide if available).
+For deployment instructions, please refer to the `docker-compose.yml` file.